databricks-industry-solutions/guidewire/README.md

 Guidewire.index(manifestUri, databasePath, saveMode = SaveMode.Overwrite)
 ```

-Guidewire files will not be stored but referenced from a delta location that can be defined as an external table
+Following a 'shallow clone' pattern, Guidewire files will not be stored but referenced from a delta location that
+can be defined as an external table.

 ```roomsql
 CREATE DATABASE IF NOT EXISTS guidewire;